-I was buying a pack at the store across the street from campus when I saw a newspaper headline that smoking caused cancer.
+I was buying a pack at the store across the street from the Kent campus when I saw a newspaper headline that smoking caused cancer.
 I put the pack back and never bought another.
-No way was I going to chance something as unimportant as smoking even remotely end all my future plans and experiences, whatever they might be.
+No way was I going to chance something as unimportant as smoking even remotely end my dreams, future plans, and experiences, whatever they might be.

 It was late summer before I went to Kent that the following happened.

 I planned to go to a movie with Natalie.
-Dad was going to take me to Natalie’s place above her folks’ bar to pick her up, then on to the bus stop, or maybe all the way downtown, I can’t recall.
+Dad was going to take me to Natalie’s place above her folks’ bar to pick her up, then on to the bus stop, or maybe all the way downtown.
 I was late.
 I couldn’t help but wonder if I hadn’t been late, it might not have happened, but they say it would have been worse.

 I have written the following from the point of view of a character in one of my manuscripts.
 It was easier to write that way.
 This is the first time I have written from my point of view.